 DGR Global provides initial seed funding and management support to secure these assets in subsidiaries and develop these assets to more advanced funding stages.
-The Company has a pipeline of projects in daughter companies at various stages of emergence, and in 2015 crystallised a significant return through the sale of its 15% holding in Orbis Gold for \$26Million.
-Further development of its holdings in LSE/TSX listed SolGold and AIM listed Atlantic Lithium and ASX listed Aus Tin Mining, New Peak Metals and Armour Energy and unlisted Auburn Resources are expected over the coming years.
+The Company has a pipeline of projects in daughter companies at various stages of emergence.
+Further return from its holdings in LSE/TSX listed SolGold and AIM/ASX listed Atlantic Lithium and ASX listed Clara Resources, New Peak Metals, Lakes Blue Energy and Armour Energy and unlisted Auburn Resources, DGR Energy and Armour Energy International is expected over the coming years.

 The previous resource exploration and funding activities of DGR's key personnel underscore the opportunities provided by the DGR business model.
 DGR Global does not generally purchase its exploration projects.
-DGR's in house generative capabilities gives the Company a strong competitive edge.
+DGR's in house generative capabilities give the Company a strong competitive edge.
 DGR's focus on provincial tenement positions covering entire sedimentary basins or structural blocks where possible, delivers capital, government, and major resource corporate attention.
 The Company maintains its cornerstone investor position in subsidiaries that move to listing on a recognised stock exchange as illustrated in the following Figure 1.